billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 telnet 192.168.11.9
 ```
-Can you log into each into Metasploit: [Yes/No]
+Can you log into Metasploit with Telnet: [Yes/No]

 Stop Wireshark and examine the data packets.
 Can you find the Telnet login session, and can you discover the password used?
 [Yes/No]

-From Ubuntu run Wireshark and capture packets.
+From Ubuntu, run Wireshark and capture packets.
 Now log into Metasploitable using telnet:
 ```
 telnet 192.168.11.9
 ```
-Can you log into each into Metasploit: [Yes/No]
+Can you log into Metasploit: [Yes/No]

 Stop Wireshark and examine the data packets.
 Can you find the Telnet login session, and can you discover the password used?
 [Yes/No]